LouisJackman/language-x/README.md

     // for passing a normal parameter and assigning it to a new field in a class
     // body.
 It also solves the inconvenience of shadowing between parameters
     // and declared fields.
+    //
+    // Fields are, on the surface, accessible directly.
+Actually, they are only
+    // available via the `this.` sigil which cannot be used outside the class.
+    // Classes only expose methods.
+However, fields autogenerate getter methods
+    // with the same accessibility and with the aforementioned syntactical sugar
+    // of dropping parentheses for no arguments.
+These can be overridden at a
+    // future date by a developer to transparently upgrade a simple field to a
+    // getter with additional logic.
+    //
+    // This also means that interfaces can mandate "fields"; as all fields are
+    // ultimately getter methods from an external viewpoint, they can also be
+    // defined and defaulted in interfaces.
     var internal ageInYears Int,

 ) implements ToString, Concatenate[to: This] {